mukundsolanki/Pratyaksh-AR/pratyakshapp/README.md

 1. **Connect AR Glasses:**

-   Power on your AR glasses and establish a connection with the HearClearly mobile application via Bluetooth or Wi-Fi.
+   Power on your AR glasses and establish a connection with the Pratyaksh mobile application via Bluetooth or Wi-Fi.
 Entering the Unique code provided with each pair of AR Glasses.

 2. **Launch the Pratyaksh App:**